California DUI

-The results of the breath, blood or urine test will largely determine the charges brought and the possible sentences.
+The results of the breathalyzer, blood or urine test will largely determine the charges brought and the possible sentences.
 The so-called "per se" offense (driving over .08%) is defined by the blood-alcohol level; the "DUI" offense (driving under the influence) is partially proven with a rebuttable presumption of intoxication if the result is over .08%.

 It is important to realize that the DUI laws relate to the blood-alcohol level AT THE TIME OF DRIVING — not at the time of the test; there may be a significant difference, not to mention difficulties of proof.
-It is also important to understand that tests — particularly breath tests — are unreliable and susceptible to attack by an attorney who is knowledgeable in the science of blood-alcohol analysis (PDF Download).
+It is also important to understand that tests — particularly breath tests — are unreliable and susceptible to attack by an attorney who is knowledgeable in the science of blood-alcohol analysis.
 Also, individual tolerance should not be overlooked; although not an issue with the "per se" offense, tolerance is very relevant to the DUI offense.

 Alcohol and the Human Body